Editor’s note: This blog post was originally published in June 2016 but has been updated with additional information.

 Writing for Forbes, Chandni Vyas says: "The most successful business transformations are those that beget more and more transformative initiatives year after year."
 In other words, change needs to be continuous and organic - transformation effects transformation.

-If you apply the brakes once you reach your TOM, you run the risk of slipping back into old practices that could undermine the progress you have made.
+Organisations are recognising more and more that if you apply the brakes once you reach your TOM, you run the risk of slipping back into old practices that could undermine the progress you have made.
 As Alex March, writing for Raconteur, says: "Change is the medium, not the message.
 You must embed it."
 Successful business transformation is dependent on agility; the ability to react to new challenges with dexterity.

 Therefore, it’s best practice to continually review your processes and people, to ensure that you are continuing to operate in a way that supports your visions and business goals.
 In this way, you come full circle in your transformation.